Would you trust a medical system measured by: which doctor would the average Internet user vote for?

 When the entire industry optimizes for a metric that rewards “hallucination-plus-formatting” over accuracy, we get models optimized for hallucination-plus-formatting.

 This isn't a minor calibration problem.
-It's fundamental misalignment between what we're measuring and what we want – models that are truthful, reliable, safe.
+It's fundamental misalignment between what we're measuring and what we want: models that are truthful, reliable, and safe.

 That time was years ago.

 The AI industry needs rigorous evaluation.
 We need leaders who prioritize accuracy over marketing.
-We need accountability.
 We need systems that can't be gamed by bolding more aggressively.

 LMArena is none of these things.
 And as long as we pretend it is, we're dragging the entire field backward.